 A weekly staff prayer meeting.

-Weekly lunchtime groups: Youth Alpha, a faith questions group, worship band and art group.
+Weekly lunchtime groups: Youth Alpha, a faith questions group, bible study group and worship band.

-Our school is supported in prayer by Spelthorne Schools’ Prayer Group which parents can join.
+Our School is supported in prayer by Spelthorne Schools’ Prayer Group which parents can join: http://www.schoolsprayergroup.org/

 Chaplaincy groups and projects change and grow in response to the needs of the School community.